Bl4Cc4t/GoodTwitter2/readme.md

 ## FAQ
 ### The highlights color does not match my settings!
-By default, the blue color is selected and used internally in this script.
+Normally, the script should detect what colors you are using.

-To change that, navigate to the display settings and select your current color setting again.
+If it somehow does not, just navigate to the display settings, switch to another color and then select your desired color again.
 Now it should look the way you want!

+### I use a very old version of Firefox and the script does not work
+For Firefox 56.0 and similar versions, please use Violentmonkey.
+If that does not help, please open a new issue.

 ### I want to help!
 That’s awesome!
 If you want to help with the translations, check out [Adding translations](#adding-translations).